|

 the years 1173 - 1174.

-by which means he would become Earl
+via which John would become the Earl

 1185.
 While in Ireland, John partied the house down, which didn't

-exactly help
+help

 his reputation.

-Nevertheless, father Henry kept preferring son
+Father Henry kept preferring son

 John.
 John's brother Richard was finally fed up with it and raised

 serious stink.
-John, son of a smart mother, figured that father Henry would bite the dust
+John, son of a smart mother, figured that father Henry would

 1189 - 1199